KevinKM3/github-users/README.md

 ##

 What is the convention for naming classes in CSS?
+With the increased use of CSS preprocessors such as SASS and methodologies like LESS and BEM or SMACSS it can be a little difficult to agree on the best approach to CSS naming conventions.
+I like to plan my CSS before writing a lot of code based on the layout and general style I envision.
+For readability, it is best to have each declaration on a separate line.
+Use spaces after the selector and before the opening curly braces.
+Indent for maximum readability.

 What is one way to stop a form from submitting with JavaScript?
+There a few ways to stop form submission; you can use the return value to stop submission.
+Prevent default if another way to stop form submission.

 When and how should HTML code be validated?
+When not using boilerplate it is best to validate HTML utilizing the Markup Validation service.
+Found at: https://validator.w3.org/

 What is the DOM?
 Please explain in your own words.
+The Document Object Model is what you see on the webpage.
+It’s basically the structure of the HTML document.
+We can use javascript to change and manipulate the DOM.
+The Document can be the actual HTML.
+Objects are put inside the Document such as html, title, header and body, etc. tags.
+The Model is how we lay out the structure of the document.

 Which one is better: CSS Grid, Flexbox or just plain CSS?
+I believe that either the CSS grid or Flexbox is used more than plain CSS.
+I feel it depends on the situation to determine which is better.
+Flexbox is used for one dimension when creating a row or a column.
+Grid can be used when you need to create rows, and columns at the same time.
+I don’t feel either is better as it ultimately comes down to what you need in your specific project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).